anetasopa/anetasopa/README.md

 I started my programming journey because I realized it's my true **passion**, something that deeply interests me in every spare moment.
 I find great satisfaction in tackling various coding challenges and creating my own innovative projects.
 The world of programming constantly motivates me to grow and nurture a strong desire for new knowledge!

-🌱  I'm currently working as a Frontend Developer.

 👨‍💻 All of my [projects](https://github.com/anetasopa?tab=repositories&type=source) are available.